jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 ### 145 Failure to comply with direction or requirement under section 101(2)
 Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who, without reasonable excuse, fails to comply with any direction or requirement given or made by an officer under section 101(2).

-### 146 Contravention of section 110A or 118
+### 146 Offences in relation to mail, information, and images
-Every person who acts in contravention of section 110A or 118 commits an offence and is liable on conviction to a fine not exceeding $2,000.
+Every person who contravenes section 92C(3), 110A, or 118 commits an offence and is liable on conviction to a fine not exceeding $2,000.

 ### 147 Injuring, interfering with, or obstructing dog used for searching
 Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $2,000 or to both who, without lawful excuse,—